tsenga2/boj-meeting-analysis/README.md

 - Japanese text processing requires specialized libraries and configurations
 - The PDF download step is essential - without the PDFs, text analysis cannot proceed
 - For best results, ensure Tesseract OCR is properly configured for Japanese language
+- The BOJ website structure changes after 2014, so the PDF download function is configured to work with years 1998-2014
+- Processing is limited to 5 pages per document by default to improve performance; adjust the `max_pages` parameter in `analyze_meeting_texts()` if needed